Home

 Baseball Spikes Add Speed For Base Runners And Fear For Defenders

-Baseball spikes worn by baseball players were originally steel cleats tapped onto the bottom of the baseball shoes the ball players wore.
-The term most commonly used by baseball players in referring to the baseball shoe is "spikes", however, sometimes they are called "cleats."
+Baseball Spikes worn by baseball players were originally steel cleats tapped onto the bottom of the baseball shoes the ball players wore.
+Eastbay.com

-Playing the game of basketball on the hardwood is a sneaker.
-You can call them tennis shoes if you like but if it's Chuck Taylor All-Star then it is a real true basketball shoe.
+You can call them tennis shoes if you like but if it's Chuck Taylor All-Star then it is my very special favorite and a real true basketball players shoe of choice.

 The most common reference however, which separates and distinguishes baseball shoes as being spikes and football playing shoes as cleats.

 For the tough and hard nosed players who played the game, "to take no prisoners," this act of sharpening the spikes could serve as an ulterior motive other than adding speed.
-Ty Cobb was known throughout the baseball playing world as a no holds barred fierce competitor.
+Ty Cobb was known throughout the game of baseball playing world as a no holds barred fierce competitor.

 When the "Georgia Peach," Ty Cobb, sharpened his spikes, it appears he intended to leave his calling card of sharp spikes on tattered trouser legs of defending 2nd or 3rd sackers.